uwindsorcss/hub/app/views/pages/GUIDE.markdown

 | COMP-4990 | Project Management: Techniques and Tools | Offered | Offered | Not Offered |

-#### Deciding the courses
-It is always better to have a good plan about the course you'll be taking each semester.
-Harshdip has completed 4 semesters, taking all the major courses.
-This way saving up all the electives is one approach.
-If you find 5 courses overwhelming, taking only 4 courses or an easy elective as a 5th course is another approach.
-Check out the list of bird courses.

 #### Bird (very easy) courses

 Your degree audit will have a section called *"Any Area of Study"* that allows you to take any course from any department (including the easy Computer Science courses that don't normally count for your major).
 The regular Computer Science Honour degree allows **seven** of these courses, and the Software Engineering specialization degree allows **four**.